 Motorists want to get through work zones with as little inconvenience as possible.
-MoDOT tries to minimize travel impacts by shifting work to nighttime hours or during times when there are fewer impacts to the traveling public.
-Other strategies include using technology in work zones, providing valuable information to customers and innovative uses of traffic control devices to promote efficient traffic flow.
+MoDOT tries to minimize the travel impacts by shifting work to nighttime hours or during times when there are fewer impacts to the traveling public.
+Other strategies include using technology in work zones, providing valuable information to customers, and innovative uses of traffic control devices to promote efficient traffic flow.
 To measure the effectiveness of these strategies, each quarter MoDOT monitors the performance of work zones with the greatest potential to impact traffic.
-The goal is to minimize the number of times a work zone creates a traffic delay of 10 minutes or more.

-From July to September, MoDOT monitored 185 significant work zones with 205 instances in which traffic was delayed for at least 10 minutes.
-Based on the number of lane closures this quarter, the targeted number of instances in which such a delay was exceeded was 161 times or less.
-One hundred thirty of the delays (63 percent) occurred on I-64 eastbound across the Mississippi River in St. Louis where one lane was continually closed and an additional lane was closed during non-rush hours.
-Nineteen delays (9 percent) occurred on I-55 at Routes Z and A south of St. Louis during a bridge rehabilitation project.
-Nine delays (4 percent) occurred on I-44 between Route 109 and Route 141 during a paving operation, and nine more delays (4 percent) occurred on a resurfacing project on I-70 in Boone County.
-The remaining 38 delays were experienced across 19 different work zones.
+From April to June, MoDOT monitored 206 significant work zones with 125 instances in which traffic was delayed for at least 10 minutes.
+Based on the number of lane closures this quarter, the targeted number of delays was 51 or less.
+Seventy-one of the delays (57 percent) occurred on I-64 eastbound across the Mississippi River in St. Louis where one lane was continually closed and an additional lane was closed during non-rush hours.
+Twenty delays (16 percent) occurred on I-55 at Routes Z and A south of St. Louis during a bridge rehab project.
+Fifteen delays (12 percent) occurred on I-44 between Route 109 and Route 141 during a paving operation.
+The remaining 19 delays were experienced across 12 different work zones.

-So far in 2017, there have been a total of 342 delays, 114 more than the target of 228 delays or less, and 144 more than the same period in 2016.
+So far in 2017, this results in a total of 137 delays, 70 more than the target of 67 delays or less, and 56 more than the same time period in 2016.
 Bridge work continues to account for the majority of work zone delays, followed by pavement improvements.
 MoDOT will continue using available tools and resources to minimize the number of impacts.
 Where impacts are anticipated, MoDOT will continue to monitor and communicate conditions to customers.